Jaime Sin: Foreign honor

 Sin also received 26 honorary doctorates in various fields from higher education institutions in the Philippines and abroad (mostly from notable universities in the United States of America), among which are the Pontifical and Royal University of Santo Tomas in Manila, Yale University, Georgetown University, Brandeis University and Boston College.

+New Washington, Aklan also hosts the Museo Kardinal, a museum dedicated to the life of Sin established inside his former residence.

 Views on Catholic social issues

 Views on condom use

 As a predominantly Catholic country, issues in the Philippines have and are influenced by the church to varying degrees.
-Condom usage has historically been a controversial topic.
-As the incumbent Archbishop of Manila in 1996, when the government distributed condoms to curb HIV infection rates, Sin called the programme "intrinsically evil", in line with Church teaching on the matter.
-Sin also denounced then-Health Secretary Juan Flavier, with some asserting that the latter's condom promotion had made him an unwitting agent of Satan.
-Prominent Catholics also protested against the government's condom-distribution programme by publicly burning boxes of condoms.
+Condom usage has historically been a controversial topic, and is often seen as a sin against reproduction, though not a cardinal one.
+As the incumbent Archbishop of Manila in 1996, when the government distributed condoms to curb HIV infection rates, Sin deemed the programme sinful, calling it "intrinsically evil", in line with Church teaching on the matter.
+Sin also denounced then-Health-Secretary Juan Flavier as a major sinner, with some asserting that Flavier was an unwitting agent of Satan due to his condom-usage promotion.
+Other prominent Filipino Catholics protested against the government's condom-distribution programme by publicly burning boxes of condoms.